BleekerLab/small-rna-seq-pipeline/README.md

 ### Example
 A small dataset is available in `test/` to run some tests rapidly.
 It will use the genome and miRBase reference fasta files stored in `refs/`.
 To run the test, open a new Shell window and:
-1. Activate your working environment: `source activate snakemake`
+1. Activate your working environment: `conda activate small`
-2. Type `snakemake --use-conda -np` for a dry run.
+2. Type `snakemake -j 1 -np` for a dry run.
 No analysis is run but it checks that the Directed Acyclic Graph of jobs is OK (input and output from each rule chained to each other).
-3. For the real run, type `snakemake --use-conda --cores N` where `N` is the number of CPUs that you want to use (default = 1).
+3. For the real run, type `snakemake --cores N` where `N` is the number of CPUs that you want to use (default = 1).

 ### Samples